lockedata/locketweet/README.md

 locketweet
 ==========

-The goal of locketweet is to ...
+The goal of locketweet is to help us get a collection of screenshots without too much effort.

 Installation
 ------------